2024 Waste Management Phoenix Open purse, winner’s share, prize money payout

 The 132-player field competes in the sixth event of the 2024 PGA Tour season, with the tournament representing the lone event in the Arizona portion of the West Coast Swing.

-A cut is made after 36 holes to the top 65 players and ties.
+A cut was made after 36 holes to the top 65 players and ties, with a total of 73 players getting through to the final two rounds of the tournament.
 All players who finish four rounds of the tournament will earn money.

 The prize-money payout is typically based on exactly 65 players making the cut and finishing the tournament.
 However, in PGA Tour events with a standard cut to the top 65 players and ties, the payout formula is adjusted to account for the exact number of players making the cut and will often include adding money to the stated purse to account for additional players.